-In 2018, the Liechtenstein government initiated a legislative process by consultation which eventually led to a motion of the Liechtenstein government to the Liechtenstein Parliament which was approved on 3 October 2019.
+In 2018, the Liechtenstein government initiated a legislative process by consultation, which eventually led to a motion of the Liechtenstein government to the Liechtenstein Parliament that was approved on 3 October 2019.
 On 2 December 2019, the Liechtenstein Law of 3 October 2019 on Token and Trustworthy Service Providers (Gesetz vom 3.
 Oktober über Token und VT-Dienstleister (TVTG), LGBl.
 2019/301) was issued and became effective in Liechtenstein on 1 January 2020.
 Furthermore, on the basis of the TVTG, the Ordinance of 10 December 2019 on Token and Trustworthy Service Providers (Verordnung vom 10.
 Dezember 2019 über Token und VT-Dienstleister (TVTV), LGBl.
-2019/349) has been adopted and it also become effective on 1 January 2020.
+2019/349) was adopted and it also become effective on 1 January 2020.

-In the beginning, the focus of most fintech businesses was on payment transactions only.
-In the recent past, however, there has been a huge demand for ICOs where tokens have been offered for various things (eg, payment tokens, tokens linked to real estate, tokens linked to fungible assets such as currencies, commodities, etc).
+At first, the focus of most fintech businesses was on payment transactions only.
+In the recent past, however, there has been a huge demand for ICOs where tokens have been offered for various things (eg, payment tokens, tokens linked to real estate or tokens linked to fungible assets such as currencies or commodities).